Dequantizing quantum machine learning models using tensor networks: Efficient classical kernel induced from a quantum kernel.

-where $\mathbf{T}$ is constructed from the pre-processing functions of the given VQML model.
-Note that it takes $O(N)$ times to calculate Eq.~\eqref{eq:productkernel} as it simply involves an inner product between two tensor-product MPSs.
+where $\mathbf{T}$ is constructed from the pre-processing functions of the given quantum model.
+Note that it takes $O(N)$ time steps to calculate Eq.~\eqref{eq:productkernel} as it simply involves an inner product between two tensor-product MPSs.